SUMMER OPERALAB 2026

 Within Part Of vzw, he serves as artistic director and board member.

-BAROQUE VIOLIN - CONCERTMASTER
+AN VAN LAETHEM - BAROQUE VIOLIN / CONCERTMASTER

 She then specialised in Baroque violin at the Royal Conservatory in The Hague with Ryo Terakado, earning her diploma in 1993.